Alex Freeman: 2025: Breakout season

 On September 13, Freeman scored the equalizing goal in a 1–1 draw at D.C.
 United when he headed a rebounded shot from Pašalić into goal.
 After heading the ball, Freeman was struck in the head by a high boot from Lukas MacNaughton, who was sent off with a red card as a result.
 As a result, Freeman was named to the Team of the Matchday for the second time in his career.
 Freeman was again named to the Team of the Matchday for scoring another late equalizing goal, this time against FC Cincinnati on September 28, to secure a 1–1 draw.
 Freeman placed second in the 2025 22 Under 22 rankings with 1,220 points, only behind Seattle Sounders' Obed Vargas, who had 1,231 points.
 Freeman was named the MLS Young Player of the Year ahead of Vargas and Real Salt Lake's Diego Luna and became the first player in team history to be named to the MLS Best XI.
 In Freeman's breakout season, he registered six goals and six assists across all competitions for a total of 12 goal contributions.
 The club exercised Freeman's contract option after the conclusion of the season, which would see him contracted to the club through the 2026 season.

+Villarreal

+On January 29, 2026, Freeman moved to La Liga club Villarreal for a reported transfer fee of up to $7,000,000 on a six-year contract until June 2032.
+Freeman's move to Villarreal was described as risky by analysts, as Freeman was pining for a 2026 FIFA World Cup spot with the United States national team, and he would be moving from a settled starting position with Orlando City in Major League Soccer, to a new team and league.
+According to analysts, if he didn't secure regular playing time, his World Cup prospects might be put in jeopardy.
+Freeman was granted international clearance ahead of Villarreal's match against Osasuna two days after his signing, and featured on the bench as Villarreal drew 2–2.
+On February 9, Freeman made his debut as a 73rd-minute substitute for Santiago Mouriño in a 4–1 win over Espanyol.
+He made his first start for Villarreal in a 2–1 win over Celta Vigo on April 26, and the club praised him for winning all five duels he faced during the match.
+In the following season, Freeman made his international debut in a UEFA Champions League match against Borussia Dortmund, coming on as a halftime substitute for Villarreal in a 3–2 loss on September 8.